s4nj1th/shell-scripts/README.md

 # shell-scripts

-bunch of shell scripts i've used or i'm currently using
+bunch of shell scripts i've used or i'm currently using. may not work on all systems.

----

-may not work on all systems.

 ---